romarcg/traversability_estimation_manta/README.md

 > under construction

 ## Results
-Here are some results from traversability on different heightmaps:
+Here are some results from the traversability estimation approached.

 Animation of the mining quarry elevation map.

 ![](results/quarry_360.gif "Mining quarry")

 Overlay of minimum traversability estimation on the mining quarry.
-Traversability for 32 different orientaitons were computed, then the minimum traversability estimation for each patch was choosen.
+Traversability for 32 different orientations were computed, then the minimum traversability estimation for each patch was chosen.
+Green indicates traversability.

 ![](results/quarry_traversability_360.gif "Minimum traversability on the mining quarry")